timiscoding/blog/_posts/2015-08-26-Week-1-Story-Writing.md

 **I want** _requirement_<br>
 **So that** _reason/ROI_<br>

-Eg. As a TechOps, I want to see a list of laptops with pictures next to them so that I can determine the condition for the laptop.
+Eg. As a TechOps, I want to see a list of laptops with pictures next to them so that I can determine the condition for the laptop before making a bid.

 After 5 minutes, every team was encouraged to share their stories to the rest of the group and we discussed whether some were more suited to being an epic - a broader story encompassing more than 1 self contained feature - and the granularity of the story - should the story specify that a database is used?